dduyanhhoang/dduyanhhoang/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Duy Anh, a IT undergraduate majored in AI living in Ho Chi Minh city, Vietnam.
+I'm Duy Anh, a IT undergraduate major in AI living in Ho Chi Minh city, Vietnam.

 ### Contact me